DigitalPublishingToolkit/TOD28COMMUNITIES/md/10chapter07.md

 |             | *           |             |             |             |
 +-------------+-------------+-------------+-------------+-------------+

-Table 15 -- Analysis of the websites of the winning projects according to the degree of visibility of the Outside
+<small>Table 15 - Analysis of the websites of the winning projects according
+to the degree of visibility of the Outside</small>

 ### 7.3.1 Configuring Users through Regimes of Access and Visibility